BitdeerAI/node_exporter/scripts/README_EN.md

 # Monitor Agent Installation Guide

-## 1. Product Introduction
+## 1. Node Exporter Introduction

-Node Exporter is an agent for machine monitoring that collects hardware and operating system metrics and exposes them as HTTP service endpoints in Prometheus format.
+Node Exporter is an agent for machine monitoring that collects hardware and operating system metrics and exposes them as HTTP service endpoints in [Prometheus](https://prometheus.io/) format.
 The Node Exporter in this repository is developed based on the official Prometheus repository [node_exporter](https://github.com/prometheus/node_exporter), and specially integrates the code from [nvidia_gpu_exporter](https://github.com/utkuozdemir/nvidia_gpu_exporter) to better support NVIDIA GPU monitoring.

 ## 2. Installation Method